 However, if you ask a question that will give your member of Congress a chance to highlight their accomplishments, your chances of a response are much greater.
 For example, say something like, “Thanks for support on x, y, z.
 Would you mind telling us what the next steps in the bill are and how we can support it?”
 Being viewed as a partner is much more impactful than criticizing or humiliating.

-If you want to learn how to make the most of your social media account, shoot us an email and we can take a look at your posts so far and give you suggestions specific to the issue you care about and how you can be more effective advocating on that issue online.
+If you want to learn how to make the most of your social media account, shoot us an email and we can take a look at your posts so far and give you suggestions specific to the issue you care about and how you can be more effective advocacy on that issue online.

 Remember, the only way we are going to level the playing field between average citizens, big corporations, and wealthy political donors is by adopting smarter, most effective strategies for contacting Congress.